What is 18 Online?

 As you may be aware and were notified electronically in April, the funding for the 18 Online program will expire in 2020.
 The attempts to obtain additional funding with the Minnesota Legislature have been unsuccessful.
 After 2020, there will be no more stipends, books and supplies, or scholarships for free tuition.
 Courses will continue to be offered (for tuition) in the spring 2021, summer 2021 and into future.
 Click for current graduate course tuition rates at MSUM.
 We will continue to work with the Legislature on new funding and hope to resurrect the program as we understand its need for teachers, their students and communities.

-Teachers instructing concurrent enrollment (dual credit) courses are now required by the Higher Learning Commission, the accrediting body for post-secondary educational institutions, to have a master’s degree in the subject matter they are teaching, or to have a master’s degree and 18 credits in the subject matter they are teaching.
+Teachers instructing concurrent enrollment (dual credit) courses are now required by the Higher Learning Commission, the accrediting body for post-secondary educational institutions, to have a master’s degree in the subject matter they are teaching, or to have a master’s degree and 18 graduate credits in the subject matter they are teaching.
 This important change will ensure teachers are adequately qualified to teach college courses taught in the high schools.

-18 Online provides the 18 credits you’ll need to become a qualified content area concurrent enrollment instructor.
+18 Online provides the 18 graduate credits you’ll need to become a qualified content area concurrent enrollment instructor.
 It’s the result of Minnesota House of Representatives bill H.F.
 3326 and Senate bill S.F.
 No. 3062, which appropriated $3 million to provide curriculum development for the Northwest Regional Partnership continuing education program.
 It’s a collaborative effort between Lake Country Service Cooperative, Northwest Service Cooperative and Minnesota State University Moorhead.